To find out more about our staff, click on the team names listed below:

 Chelsea is very excited to be a School Age Program Coordinator.
 She began her YMCA career as the Site Director for the Exeter School Age Child Care program before moving on to run the program in Kensington.
 She has a bachelor’s degree in English and Secondary Education from Lesley University and has spent 10 years in the field of Education.
 Chelsea is passionate about meeting the needs of every child and ensuring they feel welcome in the after-school community.
 When she’s not at the YMCA, Chelsea enjoys spending time with her husband and family, gardening, traveling, and finding new ways to be creative.

 Rhonda Bernstein, Director of Development

 Rhonda has led the development and communications efforts of Southern District YMCA since 2010.
-At that time, she brought years of nonprofit fundraising experience and a successful career in sales, marketing and public relations within the high-tech and software industries.
+At that time, she brought years of non-profit fundraising experience and a successful career in marketing, sales and public relations within the high-tech and software industries.
 Rhonda holds a BA in International Business and French and has completed graduate studies in Finance.
 Having traveled throughout Europe and French-speaking Africa, Rhonda finds that the seasons of NH are the perfect backdrop for outdoor adventures with her husband and three children.

 Emma Loosigian, Communications Coordinator